Good Call: Nine Times the Academy Got it Right

 It’s a wonderful performance.
 See for yourself:

-While a lesser actor may have gravitated towards theatrics and melodrama in such scenes, Brody wisely opts for subtlety, restraint and understatement.
+While a lesser actor may have gravitated towards theatrics and melodrama, Brody wisely opts for subtlety, restraint and understatement.
 His physical transformation, while shocking, is incredible too.

 Spirited Away Wins Best Animated Feature